Bedrooms 6, Sleeps 12, Ratings 2 10/10

 "Overall it is just glorious here... :)"

-The large kitchen with its original tiled floor and open fireplace, is very well equipped for those who enjoy the opportunity a holiday gives them to prepare delightful dishes using the wealth of fresh local produce.
+The large kitchen with its original tiled floor and chimney breast, is very well equipped for those who enjoy the opportunity a holiday gives them to prepare delightful dishes using the wealth of fresh local produce.

-We have 2 fridges, a drinks chiller and a Bosch freezer, a De Longhi professional gas range-cooker, a microwave, electric kettle, toaster, slow cooker, breadmaker, expresso/cappucino maker, blender and electric can-opener.
-There is also the essential dishwasher, washing machine and tumbledryer.
+We have 2 fridges, a drinks chiller and a freezer, a De Longhi professional gas range-cooker, a microwave, electric kettle, toaster, slow cooker, breadmaker, expresso/cappucino maker, blender, food-mixer and electric can-opener.
+There is also the essential dishwasher and washing machine.
+In summer items will line-dry within an hour!

-The dining table in the massive lounge sits 10-12 people comfortably; for more relaxed eating, the kitchen table will seat 8-10; and the outdoor table easily has space to seat 10+.
+The dining table in the massive lounge sits 10-12 people comfortably; for more relaxed eating, the kitchen table will seat 8 (+ 2 children on stools) and the outdoor table easily has space to seat up to 10.

-The barn-conversion lounge is stunning, with vaulted ceiling, exposed stone walls and charpenterie, massive oak beams and pillars and a large, corner wood burning stove.
+The barn-conversion lounge is stunning, with vaulted ceiling, exposed stone walls and charpenterie, massive oak beams and pillars and a large, corner wood burning stove in use in the winter months.
 Comfortable, sociable seating is grouped in different areas of the room, allowing different activities to take place without disturbing each other.
+There is a large wall-mounted TV which can be seen from most seats in the room, connected to UK Freeview channels via satellite, and there is also a Blu-Ray player and a video/DVD combo.

-The downstairs bedroom remains as it would have been in the original house, beamed ceiling and terracotta tiled floor.
-It is cool and airy in the summer and contains a tv/dvd combo should you wish to retire with a good film!
+The downstairs bedroom with king-size Four-poster has its original features - beamed ceiling & terracotta tiled floor.
+It is cool and airy in the summer and contains a TV/DVD combo should you wish to retire with a good film.

-Indoors there is a large satellite tv, receiving English free to air channels, a Blu-Ray player and dvd/vcr combi, a music centre with cd player, numerous English language paperback novels by well-known chart-topping authors, a roulette game, plus numerous board and card games.
+Indoors there is a large satellite TV, receiving English free to air channels, a Blu-Ray player and DVD/VCR combo, a music centre with CD player, numerous English language paperback novels by well-known chart-topping authors, a roulette game, plus numerous board and card games.

-Outside is our fabulous pool, which every year receives accolades from our guests (they find it hard to drag themselves away to do other things)!
-The garden is very large and there is plenty of space for ball games, badminton and tennis, a gentlemanly game of boules or simply sitting in the shade of a tree with a good book.
+Outside is our fabulous in-ground pool, surrounded by sheltered terraces, which every year receives accolades from our guests (they find it hard to drag themselves away to do other things!)
+The overall garden is very large and there is plenty of space for games, badminton and tennis, football (including in the meadow), a gentlemanly game of boules on the gravel or simply sitting in the shade of a tree with a good book.

-There is plenty of space to park 2 cars outside in a pull-in by our side gates, plus space for another one by the front gates.
-(A new entrance and driveway is planned which will eventually give even more parking on site, but we are not certain if this will be completed in time for summer 2017.)
+There is plenty of space to park 2 cars outside in a pull-in by our large wooden side gates, plus space for another one by the front pedestrian gate.
+(A new entrance and driveway is planned which will eventually give even more parking on site, but we are not certain if this will be completed in time for summer 2019.)

 The house is suitable for all apart from the very unsteady on their feet, or wheelchair users, due to there being a number of small steps and different levels on the ground floor.

-We have a stairgate, two travel cots, playpen and highchair; a Moses basket available for tiny babies; and a padded changing mat and toilet seat adapter available for little bottoms, other equipment requests for very small children can usually be accommodated with notice at time of booking.
+We have access to a large stairgate, two travel cots, playpen and highchair; a Moses basket for tiny babies; pkus a padded changing mat & toilet seat adapter available for little bottoms.
+Other equipment requests for very small children can usually be accommodated with enough notice at time of booking.

 Please bear in mind that, as is normal in French houses, all downstairs rooms have solid tiled floors with a scattering of soft rugs, and we also have an open plan staircase.
 French children fall and bang their heads just as often as British children, get back up and survive to adulthood, but I feel I must remind you just in case you might feel faint of heart at the thought!

 This area of France is steeped in history and is blessed with numerous beautiful medieval villages and towns, most with a weekly market dating back to their origins.
 The climate is gentle most of the year round.
-Spring begins in March, and is warm, with very early flowering; early summer (May/June) is usually gloriously sunny and shows the garden at its best, with the irises in full bloom; the school summer holidays are usually hot and sometimes bakingly dry; late autumn and winter being the wetter seasons.
+Spring begins in March, and is warm, with very early flowering; early summer (May/June) is usually gloriously sunny and shows the garden at its best, with the irises in full bloom; the school summer holidays are usually hot and sometimes bakingly dry; early autumn being still hot and a golden season of harvests and Vendanges; late autumn and winter being the significantly wetter seasons.

-There is so much to do locally, both for children and adults - riding, tennis, swimming, waterparks, canoeing, quad-biking, hot-air ballooning, wine-tasting, medieval festivals with falconry, jousting, juggling, fire-eating, dancing and outdoor banqueting.
+There is so much to do locally, both for children and adults - riding, tennis, swimming, waterparks, canoeing, quad-biking, hot-air ballooning, wine-tasting, medieval festivals with falconry, jousting, juggling, fire-eating, dancing and outdoor banqueting, walking/ historical tours and photography, to name but a few, but the best bit is just having quality time together and time to talk.

 I think I have been a francophile all my life, and have visited France many, many times for holidays, and for education.
 Lamourache feels more like my home than my UK house now, and I find it recharges the whole family's batteries.
 We eat better, sleep better and generally live better when we are there and I know our guests find the same.